-- (a) impeded from handling or collecting waste at any premises due to the layout of the premises; or - (b) endangered by an impediment on the premises when handling or collecting waste at any premises,
+- (a) impeded from handling or collecting waste at any premises due to the layout of the premises; or - (b) endangered by an impediment on the premises when handling or collecting waste at any premises, the municipal manager may issue a directive requiring the owner of the premises to undertake such alterations or additions to the premises as are necessary to remove the impediment at the owner's cost.

-33. Duty to produce documents
+34. Duty to produce documents